bluebanquise/bluebanquise/resources/documentation/configure_bluebanquise.rst

 Do not bother about the other parameters.

 And that is all for general configuration.
-Finally, lets check the default parameters.
+Finally, let’s check the default parameters.

 Review Default parameters
 -------------------------

 Last part, and probably the most complicated, are default parameters.

 Remember Ansible precedence mechanism.
-All variables in group_vars/all/ have less priority, while variables in group_vars/* have an higher priority.
+All variables in group_vars/all/ have less priority, while variables in group_vars/* have a higher priority.

 The idea here is the following: group_vars/all/default/ folder contains all the default parameters for all nodes.
 Here authentication, and equipment_profile.
 You have to tune these parameters to match your exact "global" need, and then for each equipment group, tune parameters.